 Forward on busy redirects your calls to another telephone on your Enterprise Edge system when you are busy on a call, or when you have Do Not Disturb activated at your telephone.
-For step-by-step instructions, see Making changes to Call Forward on Busy on page 26.
+For more information about changing Forward on busy using the Unified Manager, see the Enterprise Edge Programming Operations Guide.

 Line Redirection takes precedence over Forward on busy.
 Calls that are redirected by Line Redirection are not affected by any Call Forward features or Call Forward programming.
 Telephones that have Forward on busy active can receive priority calls.
 If you are busy on a target line call, another call to that target line is redirected to the prime telephone for that target line.

-If the Enterprise Edge set is a member of a Hunt Group, the Call Forward on busy feature is overridden and the Hunt Group call continues to ring until the hunt time has expired.
-For more information on Hunt Groups see Programming Hunt Groups on page 101.
+Tip If the Enterprise Edge set is a member of a Hunt Group, the Call Forward on busy feature is overridden and the Hunt Group call continues to ring until the hunt time has expired.
+For more information on Hunt Groups see Hunt Groups on page 83.